YOU ARE GOD’S TABERNACLE OF MEETING

 16 “And I will pray the Father, and He will give you another Helper, that He may abide with you forever–

 17 “the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.
 (NKJV).

-It is therefore a sheer ignorance for any New Testament believer to be praying and fasting for God’s Spirit to rest upon him from time to time.
+It is therefore a sheer ignorance for any New Testament believer to be praying and fasting for God’s Spirit to visit him or rest upon him from time to time.
 Why?

 When Moses delayed to come down from the mountain where he had gone to receive the tablets of law, the children of Israel gathered together to Aaron, and said to him, “Come, make us gods that shall go before us; for as for this Moses, the man who brought us up out of the land of Egypt, we do not know what has become of him.”
 (Exo.
 32:1 NKJV).

 Because Aaron feared the people, he granted their evil request and fashioned a molded calf for them from the gold he had collected from them.
 Consequently, God’s wrath burned hot against the people and His presence departed from their camp(Exo.
 33:3).

 When Moses saw that God’s presence had left the camp of Israel, he took his tent and set it up outside, far from the camp.
 Having left the camp of Israel, God was pleased to dwell in the camp of Moses.
 Therefore, the tent of Moses became the tabernacle of meeting where the people went out to seek God (Exo.
 33:7-11).

 In Moses’ tent or the tabernacle of meeting, the Scripture records that God spoke to him face to face as a man speaks to his friend (Exo.
 33:11).